Benchmarking Table Extraction from Heterogeneous Scientific PDF Documents: Abstract

 \section{Abstract}

-Table Extraction (TE) consists in extracting tables from PDF documents, in a structured format which can be automatically processed.
-While numerous TE tools exist, the variety of methods and techniques makes it difficult for users to choose an appropriate one.
-We propose a novel benchmark for assessing end-to-end TE methods (from PDF to the final table).
-We contribute an analysis of TE evaluation metrics, and the design of a rigorous evaluation process, which allows scoring each TE sub-task as well as end-to-end TE, and captures model uncertainty.
-Along with a prior dataset, our benchmark comprises two new heterogeneous datasets of 37k samples.
-We run our benchmark on diverse models, including off-the-shelf libraries, software tools, large vision language models, and approaches based on computer vision.
+Table Extraction (TE) consists in extracting tables from PDF documents, in a structured format enabling automatic processing.
+While numerous TE tools exist, the variety of methods and techniques makes it difficult for users to choose the most appropriate one.
+We propose a novel benchmark for assessing end-to-end TE methods (from PDF to the final table) over 86k pages.
+We contribute an analysis of TE evaluation metrics, and a novel, rigorous evaluation process, which allows scoring each TE sub-task as well as end-to-end TE, and captures model uncertainty.
+Along with prior datasets, our benchmark comprises two new heterogeneous datasets of 39k samples.
+We run our benchmark on diverse models, including off-the-shelf libraries, tools, computer vision-based models and modern approaches using general and specialized vision language models.
 The results demonstrate that TE remains challenging: current methods suffer from a lack of generalizability when facing heterogeneous data, and from limitations in robustness and interpretability.